 How do you prevent image theft?

-Some of the more common methods adopted to prevent image theft online include watermarking, only displaying low-resolution images, disabling the ability to right-click (ie save) images and hiding images from Google.
+Some of the more common methods adopted to prevent image theft online include watermarking, only displaying low-resolution images, disabling the ability to right-click – and so, to save – images and hiding images from Google.
 But these solutions are far from ideal.

 Watermarking images and only displaying low-resolution images diminishes the quality of your photos and website.
 You also may not want to hide your images from Google and lose that potential traffic source.
-Disabling right-click functionality does nothing but annoy your users, who can still copy your images using shortcuts.
+Disabling right-click functionality is likely to annoy your users, but they may still be able to copy your images using other means.

 A better approach is to ensure that anyone viewing your images is fully aware that they are subject to copyright.
 Consider placing copyright notices on your site footer, perhaps under the images themselves as a caption.
 The idea here is to eliminate accidental theft by making it perfectly clear that the images are not free – and our research shows this to be effective.